Israel–Kenya relations: 2002–present

 During the 2002 Mombasa attacks, suicide-bomber terrorists struck the entrance of the Israeli-owned Paradise Hotel.
 Fifteen people were killed, three of them Israelis, when a car bomb exploded outside the lobby of the hotel.
 Terrorists also fired two hand-held rockets at an Israeli airliner, which had just lifted off from Moi International Airport in Mombasa with 264 passengers on board.
 Israel then evacuated its citizens from Kenya.

 In 2003, Kenya requested Israel's help in developing a national solar energy strategy.
 Roads, Public Works and Housing Minister Raila Odinga said: "Israel has a Solar Energy Standards Committee dealing with the setting up of solar energy equipment around the world and we need their help in setting up such equipment in Kenya."
 While speaking during an audience with the new Israeli Ambassador to Kenya, Emmanuel Seri, Raila also reiterated the need to enhance the existing economic ties between the two countries and asked Israel to provide more development aid and to help Kenya draw up and execute an effective national disaster management scheme.
 Seri told the Kenyan minister that his government intended to enhance the existing economic ties, saying "[w]e want to enhance our trade relations with Kenya so that more Kenyans can visit Israel and do business."

 In 2006, Israel sent a search-and-rescue team to Kenya when a building collapsed.
 Eighty disaster and medical relief people left Tel Aviv for Nairobi, where people were trapped in rubble when a multistory building collapsed.

 Following the Kenyan presidential election, 2007, there was rioting, and Israel came to the aid of Kenyans by donating medicine to the Moi Teaching and Referral Hospital in Eldoret.

 In 2010, Kenya began seeking the purchase of Israeli weapons, likely to include counterinsurgency systems and unmanned aerial vehicles for border surveillance.
 In 2011, the two countries signed a treaty to cooperate in fighting against terrorism, money laundering, and other crime.

 In 2013, Israel sent troops to give assistance to Kenyan forces fighting Somali Islamist terrorists who attacked the Westgate shopping mall in Nairobi.
 Israeli agencies helped Kenya investigate the attack, which killed at least 72 people.

+During the Gaza war, Kenya sent 1,500 workers to work on Israel farms, with contracts renewable up to three years.
+They are being paid $1,500 per month USD.
+The move comes as Israel faced a labor shortage due to the war and Kenya faces an unemployment crisis.
+This follows Malawi's move of sending 220 Malawians to work on Israeli farms.
+Kenyans have raised concerns about worker safety and sanitation, however Israel promises fair treatment of workers.